TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 Receive another stunning blow.

++5% Hide In Shadows.
++5% Walk Silently.
 TH (To Hit): + 1
 #### 11th Level: Elite Disciple
 Elite disciples are a rare thing.
 Those who have strong enough faith will shoot past this rank, and those whose faith is not strong enough normally stop long before this rank.

 #### 12th Level: Master
 Master is only the beginning.
 If ones faith is strong enough, one can become the master of not only oneself, but of other forces as well.

++5% Hide In Shadows.
++5% Walk Silently.
 TH (To Hit): + 1
 #### 13th Level: Faithful Master

 #### 14th Level: Elite Master

++5% Hide In Shadows.
++5% Walk Silently.
 TH (To Hit): + 1
 #### 15th Level: Superior Master
 Superior Masters are well known to be bold, intelligent, and decisive battle commanders.
 If an enemy force sees a Superior Master in command, they may surrender on the spot.

++5% Hide In Shadows.
++5% Walk Silently.
 Receive another stunning blow.
 #### 16th Level: Dragonmaster
 Dragonmaster is the highest rank achievable to monks who have not been accepted by their deity.